 1/4cupnonfat plain Greek yogurt

 2/3cupfreshly grated Gruyereor similar melty, nutty, alpine-style cheese, divided

 1/4cupfinely grated Parmesan cheesedivided

-Transfer the cauliflower to the prepared casserole dish and spread into an even layer.
+Transfer the cauliflower to the prepared casserole dish and spread it into an even layer.
 Keep the bowl handy.
-Bake the cauliflower on the lower rack for 30 minutes, until the florets are tender and begin to brown.
+Roast cauliflower on the lower rack for 30 minutes, until the florets are tender and begin to brown.

 Remove the bacon and cauliflower from the oven.
 Stir the cauliflower, spread it back into an even layer, and place it on the upper rack to continue cooking until the end of its baking time.

 Return the pan to the upper third of the oven and bake until the cheese is melted and gooey, about 5 to 7 minutes.
 Turn the oven to broil.
 Broil the casserole until golden on top, 1 to 3 minutes.
 Do not walk away, and watch carefully to make sure the cheese does not burn.

-The cauliflower can be roasted 1 day in advance.
+TO MAKE AHEAD: The cauliflower can be roasted 1 day in advance.
 Store in an airtight container in the refrigerator.
 The cream cheese mixture can be prepared 1 day in advance and stored in the refrigerator.
 When ready to cook, warm the cauliflower in the baking dish in a 350-degree F oven until hot.
 Let the cream cheese mixture come to room temperature.
 Increase the oven temperature to 425 degrees F, then dollop on the cream cheese and bake as directed.

-This recipe is easy to scale!
+TO DOUBLE: This recipe is easy to scale!
 Feel free to double it (bake in two separate 9x13-inch pans) or halve it and bake in a 1 1/2-quart casserole or gratin dish.